 - Results Column?: This applies only to Search Views (known as Search Results in 4.1 and previous).
 Check it or the field will not appear in your Search View.

 Field Pre Help and Field Post Help: These fields allow you to write text that appears in the user interface to guide people in filling out forms.
 Field pre help appears inline.
-Field post help will create a small speech bubble which when clicked appear in a yello
+Field post help will create a small speech bubble which when clicked appear in yellow

 - Order: You can use this field to control the order in which fields display in the Profile.
 Lower numbers are displayed ahead of higher numbers.